w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

    varies with the number of checks that need to be performed (and invalidity reports cause the protocol to require extra checks).
 The expected time to finality is 12-60 seconds.
 2. Ethereum 2.0 requires a large number of validators per shard to provide strong validity guarantees.
-Polkadot is able to provide stronger guarantees with fewer validators per shard.
+Polkadot can provide stronger guarantees with fewer validators per shard.
    Polkadot achieves this by making validators distribute an erasure coding to all validators in the system, such that anyone - not only the shard's validators - can reconstruct a parachain's block and test its validity.
 The random parachain-validator assignments and secondary checks performed